jospergon/docker-postgressql-s3-backups/README.md

 # docker-postgressql-s3-backups
 Schedule posrgressql backups and store them in S3.
+It uses s3cmd to upload the backups to S3.

 # docker-compose.yml.sample